derpaloftet/course-project-react/README.md

 - Persistent Header and Footer and Restaurant Tabs with route-based content changes using `Outlet`
 - `NavLink` for styled active states
 - Dynamic route parameters.
 For example: dish/:dishId
-- Fallback routes for unmatched paths
+- Fallback route for unmatched paths

-**Node.js mock API server**: Simulates backend endpoints for restaurants, dishes, reviews, and users, using normalized data

-**Styled Components**: Handles CSS styling

 **State Management and Hooks**:
 - `useState`: Manages local state in [ProgressBar](./src/components/ProgressBar/ProgressBar.jsx), theme context and user context